Xukuru language

 It was originally spoken in the Serra de São José and on the Meio River, Capibaribe River and Taperoa River in the states of Pernambuco and Paraíba.
 Loukotka (1968) reports the most recent locations as the Serra Ararobá and Cimbres.

 Classification

-Loukotka (1968) considers Xukuru to form a small family with Paratió.
+Loukotka (1968) considers Xukurú to form a small family with Paratió and Garanhus.
+Glottolog, following Fabre (2005), treats Xukuru and Paratió as dialects.